Ed Bickert: Use of solid-body guitar

-Although there was some precedent for using solid-body guitars in mainstream jazz, jazz guitarists prior to Bickert mostly used hollow body or semi-hollow electric guitars.
-Bickert was noteworthy as being one of the few mainstream jazz guitarists in the 1970s and 1980s who used a solid-body electric guitar, an instrument primarily associated with rock, soul, blues, country, and jazz fusion styles at the time.
+Bickert was noteworthy as being one of the few mainstream jazz guitarists in the 1970s and 1980s who used a solid-body electric guitar, particularly a Fender Telecaster.
+This model of guitar was more associated with other genres of music like rock or country than with jazz.
+There were a few predecessors with solid body guitar in jazz, but hollow body or semi-hollow electric guitars were far more common in this era and Bickert's Telecaster was unusual.

 At the beginning of his career, Bickert played hollow-bodied electric guitars, including a Gibson ES-175.
 Bickert can be heard playing this instrument on Phil Nimmons' 1960 Verve album Nimmons 'n' Nine.
 Bickert said of the ES-175 "I guess I chose that guitar because guys like Jim Hall and Joe Pass were playing one.
 I played that for many years.
 But because of all the studio work I was doing, I needed the versatility of a solid body guitar so I got the Telecaster.
 It did take a while to get used to it for jazz playing."

 Bickert bought his Fender Telecaster in the mid-1960s, and found it to be durable and a practical instrument for live gigs.
 Solid-bodied electric guitars are less susceptible to tuning issues and damage caused by fluctuation in temperature, and less susceptible to unwanted audio feedback.
 And, Bickert liked being able to transport his guitar in a lightweight gig bag without worrying that it would be damaged by accidental knocks or impacts.
 In 1978, Bickert replaced the original Fender single-coil neck pickup with a Gibson humbucker pickup, which was the only significant modification he made to the instrument over the decades that he played it.
 Bickert was able to play his Telecaster in a wide variety of musical contexts, from big band sessions with Sammy Nestico and Rob McConnell to the intimate jazz played by Paul Desmond, and to exploit the unique qualities that solid-bodied instruments have, particularly regarding the sustaining of notes and chords.